MatteoSpinelli/develhopeJS/readme.md

-# Rest parameters and spread syntax - Exercise 65
+# Rest parameters and spread syntax

-The `sum` function has a high numbers of parameters.
-How can we improve the code in order to make it accept an unknown numbers to sum?
+Perform a code refactoring by using the Rest operator.
+The output of the console.log must not change.